Vanchinathan

 Vanchinathan (1886 – 17 June 1911), popularly known as Vanchi, was an Indian independence activist.
-He assassinated Robert Ashe, then district collector of Tirunelveli district on 17 June 1911 at Maniyachchi railway station.
-Ashe was considered to have suppressed independence activism and ordered the police to use violence.
-Vanchinathan committed suicide later while trying to evade arrest.
-The assassination of Ashe was a significant event in the Indian independence movement in South India and supported the rise of revolutionary movement against British rule.
+He assassinated Robert Ashe, then district collector of Tirunelveli district, on 17 June 1911 at the Maniyachchi railway station.
+Ashe was considered to have encouraged discrimination against Indians, suppressed independence activism, and ordered the use of violence to quell the same.
+Vanchinathan committed suicide immediately afterwards while trying to evade arrest.
+The assassination of Ashe was a significant event in the Indian independence movement in South India and marked a trend in the rise of revolutionary movements against British rule.

 Early and personal life

 Vanchinathan was born in 1886 in a poor Hindu family in Sengottai, Travancore, British India (presently in Tenkasi district of Tamil Nadu).
-His parents Raghupathy Iyer and Rukmani named him Shankaran.
-He did his schooling in Sengottai before completing his bachelors degree.
-He started his career as a temple accountant before he landed a government job in the Travancore forest department.
+His parents Ragupathy Iyer and Rukmani named him Shankaran.
+He did his schooling in Sengottai before completing his bachelor's degree.
+He started his career as an accountant in a Hindu temple before he landed a government job in the Travancore forest department.
 He married Ponnamma and the couple had a daughter who died as an infant.

 Indian freedom activism

 Vanchinathan participated in activities against the British rule in India.
-He was trained in arms by V. V. S. Aiyar, another activist who sought violent means to defeat the British.
-Nilakanta Brahmachari was a compatriot of Subramania Bharati and worked as a sub-editor in the newspaper "India".
-After the Tinnevely riot of 1908, Brahmachari recruited youth to join his organization called "Bharatha Matha Sangam" and worked upon various methods as a protest to the British rule.
+He was trained in arms by V. V. S. Aiyar, who sought violent means to defeat the British.
+Nilakanta Brahmachari was a compatriot of Subramania Bharati and worked as a sub-editor in the newspaper India.
+After the Tinnevely riot of 1908, Brahmachari recruited youth to join his organisation called "Bharatha Matha Sangam" and worked on various methods to protest against the British rule.
 Vanchinathan's brother-in-law Shankara Krishna Iyer was part of the group headed by Brahmachari and introduced Vanchinathan to him.